jpchip/stickytable/README.md

 * If plugin has not been initialised when calling a method
 * If method is private
 * If method does not exist

+## Changelog:

+### Version 1.1.1 - December 31 2014

+* Added changelog to readme
+* Added version number in comment of css
+* Removed dates from code comments
+* Added bower.json
+* Added example index.html file

+### Version 1.1.0 - December 30 2014

+* Removed bouncing effect on header and column when scrolling as it was generally annoying.

+### Version 1.0 - October 22 2014

+* First release

 ## Source